 Sales are presented net of indirect sales taxes and discounts.
 Sales are recognised when the significant risks and rewards connected with ownership have been transferred to the buyer.
 This typically means that revenue recognition occurs when a product or service is delivered to the customer in accordance with the terms of delivery.

 Revenue from long-term construction contracts and long-term operating and maintenance agreements is recognised in accordance with the percentage of completion method when the outcome of the contract can be estimated reliably.
-The percentage of completion is based on the ratio of costs incurred to total estimated costs to date for long-term construction contracts, whereas for long-term operating and maintenance agreements it is calculated on the basis of the proportion of the contracted services performed.
-When the final outcome of a long-term project cannot be reliably determined, the costs arising from the project are expensed in the same reporting period in which they occur, but the revenue from the project is recorded only to the extent that the company will receive an amount corresponding to actual costs.
+The percentage of completion is usually based on the ratio of costs incurred to total estimated costs to date for long-term construction contracts.
+In some gas solution projects where the key value drivers are engineering, procurement and project manegement and where the manufacturing is outsourced, the percentage of completion is assessed with reference to surveys of work performed.
+For long-term operating and maintenance agreements the percentage of completion is calculated on the basis of the proportion of the contracted services performed.
+When the final outcome of a long-term project cannot be reliably determined, the costs arising from the project are expensed in the same financial period in which they occur, but the revenue from the project is recorded only to the extent that the company will receive an amount corresponding to actual costs.
 Any losses due to projects are expensed immediately.

 Pension and other long-term employee benefits